 This is because there are a few key things that you need to keep in mind when executing a referral program.

-These ensure that your program is good enough for your audience to actually refer their friends and families.
-How you identify the correct value and reward system is what differentiates between a successful campaign and a failure.
+These ensure that your program is good enough for your audience actually to refer their friends and families.
+Identifying the correct value and reward system differentiates between a successful campaign and a failure.

-Let’s take a look at 5 important tips to keep in mind in order to launch a successful web referral program.
+Let’s look at 5 important tips to keep in mind to launch a successful web referral program.

 Customers referred through referral programs have a 37% higher retention rate and are 4x more likely to refer customers to a brand.

 So how do you ensure that you make the best out of your referral marketing program?
 You have to analyze your target audience and customers.

 The first people you have to convince to become a referral partner are your profitable and satisfied clients.
 They are the most likely to refer other customers to you because of a positive experience and a sense of brand loyalty.